vitroid/GenIce/README.md

 Some extra plugins are available via python package index using pip command.

-For example, install RDF plugin by the following command,
+For example, you can install RDF plugin by the following command,

     % pip install genice-rdf